saaimulation/Project-Aero/sprint-3D-printing/README.md

 # 🏎️ Sprint Lap – 3D Printing

-*"Box box, box box, for hard.
-STAY OUT, STAY OUT!"*
+*"Box now!
+Box!
+Box now box, for hard!
+Uh, STAY OUT, STAY OUT!"*

 Hello again!
 This time we’re doing something a lot easier — 3D printing the front wing made earlier.
 This should be quick, welcome to the sprint!